 The Erie Extension Canal was a significant means of travel from Pittsburgh to the Great Lakes from 1854 to 1871.
 This canal system was vital to western Pennsylvania's iron industry before the introduction of the railroads.

 Western Pennsylvania Model Railroad Museum is located in Gibsonia, Richland Township, Pennsylvania, at the intersection of Rt.
 910 and Hardt Rd.
-It promotes model railroading and aims to preserve western Pennsylvania's railroad history.
+It promotes model railroading and aims to preserve the railroad history of western Pennsylvania.

 Meadville Railroad Depot Museum was established thanks to the collaboration of the French Creek Valley Railroad Historical Society, the NWPA Chapter of the National Tooling and Machining Association, the Crawford County Historical Society, and the Crawford County Convention & Visitors Bureau.